Road work continuing past scheduled times near City Park Lake Bridge causes massive delays on I-10 east

 BATON ROUGE — Commuters experienced severe delays and extended backups into West Baton Rouge Parish on Thursday morning along I-10 eastbound as construction work continued past scheduled times.

-The Department of Transportation and Development said that the middle and right lanes of I-10 eastbound between the I-10/I-110 split and East Lakeshore Drive are still closed as of 6:50 a.m.
+The Department of Transportation and Development said that the middle and right lanes of I-10 eastbound between the I-10/I-110 split and East Lakeshore Drive were closed until just before 8 a.m.
 The Dalrymple Drive off-ramp also remained closed, DOTD officials said.

 The overnight closures, originally scheduled to be lifted at 5 a.m., were to repair a damaged section of roadway approaching the City Park Lake Bridge in Baton Rouge.